The Darling Apron

 White wine in bottom of pan deglazing browned bits of chicken, onion and garlic.

 No wine?
 No problem! - Feel free to substitute more chicken broth in place of the wine if you don't have any or prefer not to use.
+Add a squeeze of lemon juice after baking the risotto to replace that hint of acidity.

-Add the rice.
+Step 3: Add rice & broth - Add the rice.
 Sauté the mixture for a couple minutes until the rice just begins to turn translucent.
 Add the chicken broth and chicken chunks back in and bring the mixture to a simmer, cover and move to the oven.
 No more standing over the stove!

 Arborio rice being sautéed with onions, garlic and white wine in a cast iron braiser pan.